ALL POSTS

 What your sitemap should include: - Every public page (homepage, product pages, blog posts, landing pages) - Canonical URLs only (not paginated versions, not filter variants) - Last modified dates (helps Google prioritize re-crawling updated content)

-Submit your sitemap in Google Search Console under Sitemaps.
-Then check the "Coverage" report to see which pages Google has indexed.
+After submitting: Submit your sitemap in Google Search Console under Sitemaps.
+Check the "Coverage" report weekly for the first month to see which pages Google has indexed and which have issues.
+Pages that are "Discovered but not indexed" usually need more internal links pointing to them.